geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Great Ariel now appeared — his gentle look
 Glanced on each lovely maid, as thus he spoke:
-" Hail! blooming nymphs, whose constancy restor'd
+Hail! blooming nymphs, whose constancy restor'd
-" My lov'd Aurelio to his happy lord.
+My lov'd Aurelio to his happy lord.
-" Your woes — a Sylph from human bondage freed—*
+Your woes — a Sylph from human bondage freed—*
-" Claim from his grateful king an ample meed,
+Claim from his grateful king an ample meed,
-" For thee, Maria! now his chosen bride,
+For thee, Maria! now his chosen bride,
-" Nor less in virtue to our race allied:
+Nor less in virtue to our race allied:
-" Ne'er shall thy lips resign the vital breath, 870
+Ne'er shall thy lips resign the vital breath, 870

-" Thy roses fade, or close thine eyes in death.
+Thy roses fade, or close thine eyes in death.
-'" Not like Tithonus, doom'd to bear the strife
+'Not like Tithonus, doom'd to bear the strife
 Ci Of mortal weakness with immortal life,

 book vi.
 THE RESTORATION.
 283

-" Each circling year to that fair form and face
+Each circling year to that fair form and face

-" Shall add fresh lustre, more ethereal grace,
+Shall add fresh lustre, more ethereal grace,

-" Till thy pure spirit shall spontaneous rise,
+Till thy pure spirit shall spontaneous rise,

-" And seek its destin'd station in the skies;
+And seek its destin'd station in the skies;

-" As Alighieri, with his heavenly love,
+As Alighieri, with his heavenly love,

-" Soar'd to yon round of silver light above,
+Soar'd to yon round of silver light above,

-" A partner in thy joys, thy hopes, thy cares, 8SO
+A partner in thy joys, thy hopes, thy cares, 8SO

-" Till then his human form Aurelio wears.
+Till then his human form Aurelio wears.

-" Miranda, Leonora, lovely pair!
+Miranda, Leonora, lovely pair!
-" And ye, brave knights, their mortal lot who share,
-" Yours be each joy that cheers the child of earth,
+And ye, brave knights, their mortal lot who share, Yours be each joy that cheers the child of earth,
-" A blooming race shall deck your social hearth;
+A blooming race shall deck your social hearth;
-" And when, as all of human lineage must,
+And when, as all of human lineage must,
-" Your breath expires, and dust returns to dust,
+Your breath expires, and dust returns to dust,
-" No widow's eye shall weep her spouse's doom;
+No widow's eye shall weep her spouse's doom;
-" One be your dying hour, and one your tomb.
+One be your dying hour, and one your tomb.
-" Your spirits rising in a train of light, 890
+Your spirits rising in a train of light, 890

-" Shall with new splendours grace yon vaulted height.*
+Shall with new splendours grace yon vaulted height.*